EKechei/Automated-Image-Resizing-Using-AWS-Services/README.md

 aws lambda publish-layer-version --layer-name pillow-layer --zip-file fileb://layer.zip --compatible-runtimes python3.9 --region us-east-1
 ```

 You can terminate the EC2 instance.
-Since the lambda layer has been created, we can go ahead and add it.
+Since the lambda layer has been created, we can now go ahead and add it.

 ![image](https://github.com/EKechei/Automated-Image-Resizing-Using-AWS-Services/assets/128794751/20c61b72-f4f5-4af7-b80b-c859c5a70d6c)